Add To Favorites

 Imagine circus feats on other planets.
 Research gravitational, surface, and atmospheric conditions.

-Experiment with creating different color effects using Crayola® Model Magic.
+Students cover their work area with recycled newspaper.
+Encourage them to experiment with creating different color effects using Crayola® Model Magic.
 Blend white and colored compound to create tints, or mix colors and black to make shades.
 Blend two primary colors (red, yellow, blue) together to produce a secondary hue (orange, green, violet).
 Create a marble effect by incompletely blending different colors.
 For multi-colored layers, flatten two or more pieces of Model Magic by hand or with a rolling pin or dowel stick.
 Stack the pieces flat on top of each other and roll tightly like a cinnamon roll.
 Cut segments with Crayola Scissors.
 Connect pieces to make forms.
 Roll out three 1/2-inch or larger coils (rope-like strands) about 1 foot long.
 Pinch three ends together.
 Braid.
 Roll into a longer coil if desired.

 Explore Model Magic construction methods using these techniques.
 Sculpt basic forms with fingers.
 Press pieces firmly together to attach.
 Add support(armatures)to long, thin forms by molding the Model Magic around drinking straws, coffee stirrers, or toothpicks.
 Create appendages and details with modeling tools such as plastic knives.
 Press onto basic forms.
 Cut or press textures into the Model Magic after it has stiffened slightly.